Home

 2) Members reject control from above and seek new forms of leadership and collective decision-making through participative democracy.

-3) The organization accepts factions (aka caucuses), which organize with a high degree of autonomy around particular causes and identitifications, such as eco-socialists, feminists, decolonisation activists, LGBTQ+ activists, Marxists, trade union activists, etc. Such groups can openly contend (alongside independent members) for influence within the governance structure.
+3) The organization accepts factions (aka caucuses) if these arise, such as eco-socialists, feminists, decolonisation activists, LGBTQ+ activists, Marxists, trade union activists, etc. Such groups can openly contend (alongside independent members) for influence within the governance structure.

-Taken together, these three things mean that democratic socialist groups can adapt rapidly to changing circumstances.
+Taken together, these three things mean that democratic socialist groups can develop dynamically as circumstances change.
 However, such adaptability can also make these groups difficult to classify, and easy to misrepresent.

-Over the course of 2026, the Democratic Socialist Project is intending to survey more than 130 organizations around the world that self-identify (or are popularly identified) as democratic socialist.
-Subject to the survey findings and participants' permission, we will generate a profile for each of these organizations.
+Over the course of 2026, the Democratic Socialist Project is intending to survey more than 170 organizations around the world that self-identify (or are popularly identified) as democratic socialist.
+Where possible we will also generate a profile for each of these organizations.
 The list includes:

 Country Organization* Formed Members